cdo256/agda-qit/README.lagda.md

 This is a literate Agda development.
 The core foundational modules imported in this README provide the basic infrastructure.
 The main mobile development in `Mobile/` should be imported separately as needed, parameterized by the appropriate branching type `B`.

 **Technical Requirements:**
-- Uses `--type-in-type` in several modules for universe polymorphism
 - Requires function extensionality and propositional extensionality postulates
 - Built with modern Agda (version 2.6+)